DeLTa: Demonstration and Language-Guided Novel Transparent Object Manipulation: Experiments

 \subsection{Real World Results}

-For each task, we evaluated performance using task success rate, as reported in \tref{tab:sota_comparison}.
+Fig.~\ref{fig:sota_comparison} summarizes the task success rates and failure breakdowns for each task.
 We observed that all methods perform well on Tight Shelf Retrieval (Task 1), since most existing methods focus primarily on this type of task.
 However, for long-horizon tasks involving precise manipulation—such as chemical experiment and grocery stocking—the performance of YODO~\cite{wen2022you} and ClearGrasp~\cite{sajjan2020clear} drops significantly.

 Specifically, ClearGrasp~\cite{sajjan2020clear} relies on neighboring depth information to complete transparent regions, but when surrounding depth measurements are spatially distant, the resulting depth estimates become excessively noisy, hindering precise manipulation capabilities.
 Consequently, the majority of pouring tasks failed, with limited success observed only in grocery stocking scenarios where transparent objects have nearby reference surfaces.